jadekka/JadeWKA/README.md

 - 👋 Hi, I’m @JadeWKA
 - 👀 I’m interested in learning more about python and javascript.
-- 🌱 I’m currently learning C++, Ios Development.
+- 🌱 I’m currently learning C++, Python, Ios development, web development.
 - 💞️ I’m looking to collaborate on more projects in Ios Development.
 - 📫 How to reach me: jade.wk.au@gmail.com